amaduswaray/Projects-from-my-Bachelor/Object Oriented Programming/README.md

 The course consisted of multiple assigmnents, where some of them would build upon previous assigmnents.
 I've therefore chosen to include the final version of projects

 ### Computer Cluster
+This assigment is about creating a system that has a view over every konponent in a computer cluster.
+A computer cluster contains multiple racks of nodes, that each has a memory.
+The files and pictures of the project are whithin the Computer Cluster directory

 ### System for doctors